foundry-vtt-community/wiki.js/development/api/roll.md

 - Internal evaluation handling for `MathTerm`, `ParentheticalTerm`, and `PoolTerm`

 In combination with overriding `CHAT_TEMPLATE` and `TOOLTIP_TEMPLATE` you can do deep alterations of Foundry's default roll display across all possible invocations.

+The remainder of the array is used as part of chat message serialization; if you use a roll subclass but *don't* register it with `CONFIG.Dice.Rolls.push` the rolls will fail to be properly reconstructed as part of message initialization.

 ---
 ## Specific Use Cases